 Applicants will be notified in writing within six to eight weeks as from the closure of the application window of whether they will be invited to Zurich to give a presentation.

 The applicants invited will have to submit the following documents:

-- written undertaking by the research institution that the professorship will be established and that the applicant will be provided with the infrastructure required for the research work for the duration of the professorship (in the case of medical scientists: exemption from clinical functions).
+- Written confirmation by the host institution confirming that the Professorship will be established at said institute and that the necessary infrastructure for research work will be provided for the duration of the professorship

 The holder of the Peter Hans Hofschneider Professorship is to report on the progress of his/her research work as follows: